keptn/lifecycle-toolkit/docs/docs/contribute/docs/code-docs.md

 ## Comments

-To comment a line in the documentation, prepend the `<!--` string at the beginning of the line, as in:
+To comment a line in the documentation, you can use standard HTML comments.
+Prepend the `<!--` string at the beginning of the line, and end the line with `-->` as in:

 ```markdown